bbelson2/k22f_coro/sensor_fsm_coro_sched/readme.md

 # Coroutine infrastructure

-A new header file `experimental/coroutine.h` is added: this provides a minimal implementation of N4680.
-A resumable object class `resumable` is added, in `resumable.h`.
+A new header file `experimental/future.h` is added: this provides an awaitable.

 # Coroutine instances